 What you really want to focus on for your rebrand strategy is that your CURRENT customers understand what’s going on and come along for the ride with you to the new URL/site.
 Focus on informing your newsletter list & blog/social media followers about what they can expect to come.
 And do it OFTEN leading up to the launch.

 People are busy.
 People don’t see all your updates.
 People aren’t paying attention.
 You can’t tell your current customers enough how excited you are to launch with your new name and new look, and all the fun stuff you have planned for the launch party, how great it’s going to be over on the new site, reminding them of the launch date, etc… so that it gets in their noggins!

-This is called “seeding”, which basically means planting the seeds in your customer’s brains that you are going to be changing and that it’s going to be awesome, and that they’re going to get something out of it! (‘Cause look, customers don’t often like change- until they see it…. then they’re usually like, “Ooh, ok.
-Yeah this is better” 🙂
+This is called “seeding”, which basically means planting the seeds in your customer’s brains that you are going to be changing, that it’s going to be awesome, and that they’re going to get something out of it!
+(Customers don’t often like change, until they see it…. then they’re usually like, “Ooh, ok.
+Yeah, this is better” 🙂

 I suggested to Bunbury that they get a physical printed something (business card, postcard, etc.) with their new branding and announcing their new business name, to include in all of their current orders going out.
 That’s a great way to inform your current customers, who you know are already buying, and you want to make SURE they know they’ll soon be buying from a new site!

 As you’re working on getting everything dialed in behind the scenes, the goal in front of the scenes is to inform & BUILD MOMENTUM!

 Getting your social media consistently active now is ever so important, so that you can use the time you have before you launch to build up the relationship with your customer base even more, and reach out to more and more people.